This story was originally published in May 2022 and has been updated to reflect Valentina’s current age

 In June 2018, Valentina was diagnosed with a pediatric low-grade glioma with a BRAF mutation.
 At the time, she was only one year old.
 Surgery was not an option, so her family had two choices for treatment—traditional chemotherapy or an experimental treatment suitable for her type of mutation.

-Valentina’s parents, Jocy and Marcelo, along with her older brother Mauricio have been with her along her journey since she started showing symptoms.
-While they weren’t prepared for this news, they were appreciative to have the support of organizations like the Pediatric Brain Tumor Foundation who provide critical resources and opportunities to connect with other families.
+While Valentina’s parents, Jocy and Marcelo, and her older brother Mauricio weren’t prepared for this news, they are grateful to have been able to turn to communities like the Pediatric Brain Tumor Foundation’s for resources and opportunities to connect with other families.

 “A child with any kind of illness is a fighter.
-And it’s a fight that is worth it to fight along side them.
-It is worth it,” said Jocy.
+And it’s a fight that’s worth fighting alongside them,” says Valentina’s mom Jocy.

 After Bennett was diagnosed with a brain tumor, his parents decided to do something not only for their son, but for the thousands of kids in their community and around the world who are living with brain cancer.